 • See also Best microSD cards

-CFexpress
+CFexpress Type B

 CFexpress is rapidly becoming the memory card format of choice for high-end stills and video cameras.
 Evolving from the XQD card format, CFexpress Type B cards share the same outer design as XQD cards, but pack faster memory inside, making them some of the fastest memory cards available today.
 Almost all cameras that originally supported XQD cards have now been firmware-updated to also work with CFexpress Type B cards, so cameras like the Nikon Z6 and Z7 are no longer restricted to XQD cards alone.

 More recently, Sony muddied the CFexpress waters by bring to market CFexpress Type A cards.
 This CFexpress card variant is physically smaller than the Type B standard, and therefore you can't use a Type A card in a camera designed for XQD/CFexpress Type B cards.
 You wouldn't really want to though, as the drawback of CFexpress Type A's compactness is a reduction in read/write speed, compared to Type B cards.
-At present, only a handful of Sony cameras utilize CFexpress Type A cards, most notably the Sony A7 IV, A1 and a7S III.
+Only a handful of Sony cameras utilize CFexpress Type A cards, most notably the Sony A7 IV, A1 and a7S III.

 • See also Best CFexpress cards